 The box will come with fliers to give your clients who need our help, and a supply of “Cat Cancer / Dog Cancer” wristbands.

-This form must be filled in by a clinic employee, not by the pet’s owner.
+Must be filled in by a clinic employee, not the pet’s owner.

-You information will help our Review Panel make a determination as to whether or not we can offer assistance for this pet’s cancer treatment.
+Fill in and submit online.
+Your information will help our Review Panel determine if we can offer assistance for this pet’s cancer treatment.